carmenamme/Final_Project_IANNsTF_WS22-23/README.md

 Welcome the GitGuh repository that holds all the code for the final project of the course 'Implementing Artificial Neural Networks with TensorFlow' (WS 22/23) by Anneke Büürma (995025) and Carmen Amme (994813).

+We used the NSD Special100 dataset to compare different model architectures and their representations along early, middle and late layers by using Representational Similarity Analysis.
+We also made comparisons between model representations and fMRI brain data of the same dataset in early, middle and late areas of the visual hierarchy.
+We also implemented and trained 1 convolutional neural network ourselves to compare the emerging representations along the layers to the pre-trained models and fMRI brain data.

 In this repository you will find:

 - The following py. files containing self-written functions for data analysis and model training: